The Chemistry of Alkanes and Cycloalkanes

 Introduction

-Alkanes are a class of organic compounds that contain only carbon and hydrogen atoms.
-They are saturated hydrocarbons, meaning that all of the carbon atoms are bonded to each other by single bonds.
-Cycloalkanes are a type of alkane that has a ring structure.
-Alkanes and cycloalkanes are both important compounds in the field of chemistry, and they are used in a variety of applications.
+Alkanes are a class of organic compounds containing only carbon and hydrogen atoms.
+They are saturated hydrocarbons, meaning all carbon atoms are bonded to each other by single bonds.
+Cycloalkanes are alkanes with a ring structure.
+Alkanes and cycloalkanes are important compounds with diverse applications.

 Basic Concepts